JeelGondaliya183/AutonomousCar/README.md

 # Autonomous Car using Raspberry Pi

-## Phase 1: Assemble hardware parts
+## Phase 1: Assemble Hardware Parts

-## Phase 2: Control Car remotely using keyboard
+## Phase 2: Control the Car Remotely using Keyboard
 The reason behind adding this module is to save data to train CNN model, which we is used in phase 4.
 The following are the function associated with keyboard keys:
 W : Move Forward